 During his entire stay at school, Harry was on cloud nine.
-Dudley, who noticed the strange behavior of his cousin planned an ambush with the help of his moronic group of miscreants and the result of which was why Harry was hurriedly dashing down the stairs.
-It was only through years of practice that Harry was able to outrun an entire gang who were hell-bent on beating him up and he ducked through another corridor to reach the area where the senior students usually reside.
+Dudley, who noticed the strange behavior of his cousin planned an ambush with the help of his moronic group of miscreants and the result of which was why Harry was dashing down the stairs.
+It was only through years of practice that Harry was able to outrun an entire gang who were hell-bent on beating him up and he ducked through another corridor to reach the area where the senior students usually resided.

-He could see a few older boys smoking in an usually desolate corner and he was about to avoid that particular area when he heard one of the teachers shout.
+He could see a few older boys smoking in a usually desolate corner and he was about to avoid that particular area when he heard one of the teachers shout.
 "Hey!
 What are you doing there?"

-Harry cringed in fear and readied himself for another unavoidable detention.
-It so happened that the teacher was all in for ignoring him to chase the older students, who ran when they heard the shout.
+Harry cringed in fear and readied himself for another detention.
+It so happened that the teacher was all for ignoring him to chase the older students, who ran when they heard the shout.

 His gaze fell upon a pack of cards cluttered on the floor, courtesy of the seniors.
 After making sure that no one was around, he piled the cards into a neat stack.
 After living his whole ten years of life with a distinct lack of any toy to play, it was only natural that Harry was fascinated by mere playing cards.
 It helped that they were of high quality; probably the property of some spoiled brat like Dudley.
 After the incident that occurred the previous night, his moral values were a bit skewed and his self-reasoning for stealing them solidified his resolve to keep them for himself.